 Ultimately the game is worth checking out.
 The only major downsides I can cite are the length and difficulty – on the hardest difficulty it took me about 23 hours and that was with lounging periods.
 I can probably estimate a rough length of 15-20 hours doing everything the game has to offer.
 The difficulty didn’t impress me either as I made it through relatively unscathed, even in the atrocious boss battles.
 Why there are goofy boss battles I cannot explain, but I can say they feel like they were just paper-clipped into the game to add more content.
 I also noticed some glitches with graphics – bodies flailing impossibly or getting stuck in walls.
 Beyond those though, I did have a blast playing and felt, as noted, heavily reminded of the Metal Gear Solid series.
 Everyone that wants a great sci-fi shooter and RPG will more than likely love this game.

 I also recommend everyone keeps their eyes peeled for the upcoming DLC for the game.
 It adds (supposedly) another 5-8 hours of gameplay and is expected early this month.
 It bridges two sections of the game where there is a missing chunk of time.
 Jensen is stripped of his abilities, forcing you to go back to being a regular old human as you survive on a boat at sea.
-Previews so far look promising, but we’ll have to see.Note: The Deus Ex: Human Revolution review was written based on the Xbox 360 version of the game.
+Previews so far look promising, but we’ll have to see.Note: Deus Ex: Human Revolution was reviewed on Xbox 360.
+A physical copy of the game purchased by SelectButton.